 11. Take the LGBTQIA+ Tour of the iconic Tate Modern

 We mentioned the sister location earlier, and now it’s time for the big one.
-The Tate Modern will be hosting three guided tours of their collection from a queer perspective, exploring the brutalist icon through the lenses of gender identity and sexuality.
+The Tate Modern frequently play host to guided tours of their collection from a queer perspective, exploring the brutalist icon through the lenses of gender identity and sexuality.

 They also have a fantastic digital queer exhibition with contributions from art institutions around the world.
 You can view the exhibition online by clicking here.